 Test mode

-Fintoc has a test mode —or sandbox— for you to test the API without making actual payments or connecting a real account.
+Fintoc has a test mode, also called the sandbox, for you to test the API without making actual payments or connecting a real account.
 The sandbox is a testing environment that simulates creating real objects without the risk of affecting real transactions or moving actual money.

-As of right now, you can use the test mode for Movements, Payment Initiation, Direct Debit and Transfers.
+You can use test mode for Movements, Payment Initiation, Direct Debit, and Transfers.

 Test mode versus live mode